-We experienced momentous changes over the last year when we moved into the Belo Center for New Media, our new state-of-the-art building, and launched a new digital-based, state-of-the-art curriculum for undergraduates.
+When we moved into the Belo Center for New Media in 2012, we launched a new digital-based, state-of-the-art curriculum for undergraduates.
 So what does this mean for our students?

 It means you’ll be learning multimedia skills, producing your own websites and creating your own digital portfolio from the day you enter the school.

 It also means you’ll be undertaking a professional internship and finishing your studies with a capstone course in multimedia journalism.
 You’ll be learning to think like a journalist, learning to report and write like one as well, and you’ll emerge prepared to tell stories in different ways across many news platforms.

 We have eliminated the old walls between print, magazine, photojournalism, multimedia and broadcast, and we’ll be emphasizing good writing and critical thinking from Day One.

 The curriculum also streamlines the number of courses and your path from entry to graduation.
 This will assist students in effectively completing their degree requirements within a four-year graduation plan.

 It requires you to get a professional internship and provides a capstone experience through a multimedia newsroom course that will prepare you for the fast-changing world of professional journalism in the digital age.